mit-pdos/sigmaos/cpython3.11/Doc/library/os.rst

    .. audit-event:: os.spawn mode,path,args,env os.spawnl

-   .. availability:: Unix, Windows, not WASI, not Android, not iOS.
+   .. availability:: Unix, Windows, not Emscripten, not WASI.

       :func:`spawnlp`, :func:`spawnlpe`, :func:`spawnvp`
       and :func:`spawnvpe` are not available on Windows.  :func:`spawnle` and